Skip to content

 Time and attendance management means keeping track of workers' working hours and shifts, and also monitoring when they start or finish their shifts.

-Construction workers operate on different job sites, sometimes in remote areas with poor internet connections.
-Manual timekeeping by using punch cards or paper timesheets causes errors, delays, and lost documentation.
+Construction workers operate across different job sites, sometimes in remote areas with poor connectivity.
+Manual timekeeping using punch cards or paper timesheets causes errors, delays, and lost documentation.

 How can a PEO help your construction company?

-A PEO can help your construction company with payroll processing, ensure HR compliance, safety, and risk management, handle HR administration, time and attendance tracking solutions, unemployment claims, and wage garnishment.
+A PEO can help your construction company with payroll processing, HR compliance, safety and risk management, HR administration, time and attendance tracking, unemployment claims, and wage garnishment.

 Payroll processing